-In 2003, the membership of AATA voted to adopt the new Ethics Document thereby condemning us all to think for ourselves.
+In 2003, the membership of AATA adopted the new Ethics Document thereby condemning us all to think for ourselves.
 To paraphrase Joseph Campbell (1968), the tyranny of "Thou Shalt," the social fiction of moral law, has been supplanted by self-discovery.
-Alas, we are condemned to reason . . . to struggle . . . to search for our own moral truths.
+Alas, we are condemned to reason to struggle to search for our own moral truths.